-Whether you opt for an exotic locale or a nice, cozy “staycation,” there are some things you need to know in order to protect your identity.
+Spring break is so close you can almost reach out and grab it, and many of us are looking forward to some much needed downtime.
+But whether you opt for an exotic locale or a nice, cozy “staycation,” there are some things you need to know in order to protect your identity, your finances, or both.

 The Identity Theft Resource Center works all year long to keep tabs on scams, fraud, and data breaches, and their data shows a noticeable trend when it comes to criminal activity.
 No matter what holiday or important event is coming up, there are scams that specifically go along with it.
 Spring break travel is by far no exception.